 Dennis’ 400 sea captains earned their living upon the waves of the world.
 Their journeys took them to faraway lands inhabited by exotic peoples.
 Years, sometimes a good part of a decade would go by before they returned home to see family and friends.
 Yet this is the life they chose.
-Perhaps the spray and smell and salt of the ocean was in their blood, calling them from the rooted land to journey upon the rising and falling waves of the sea.
+Perhaps the spray and smell and salt of the ocean was in their blood, calling them from the rooted land to journey upon the rising and falling waves of the sea. ~ Jack Sheedy (Dennis Journal)

 My grandmother loved telling me stories about her own grandfather and often reminded me that the sea was in my blood.
 I’m pretty sure it was this sea captain who took his second wife with him on a few of his voyages and bought her a “monkey” in some foreign land.
 Apparently the creature was a “holy terror” on the ship but she adored him.

 My 2nd-great-grandfather, Capt.
-Martin Edward Thompson, firstborn son of Martin and Ann Isabella (Hughs) Thompson, was born 4 August 1850 in Dennis (Barnstable) Massachusetts, and died in 1928.
+Martin Edward Thompson, son of Martin and Ann Isabella (Hughs) Thompson, was born 4 August 1850 in Dennis (Barnstable) Massachusetts, and died there 8 April 1928.
 He married (as his first wife) 5 July 1874 in Harwich (Barnstable) Massachusetts, Elisabeth Emma “Lizzie” Freeman, who was born 4 September 1851 in Harwich, and died there 4 October 1876, daughter of Warren and Elisabeth (Weekes) Freeman.

 Martin was named after his father, a Norwegian immigrant, and followed in his footsteps, becoming a Master Mariner and captain of the schooner Nellie Lamphear.
 He also served on coasting vessels, tug boats, and was licensed to enter any port in the world.
 In 1910 he was elected port warden of Boston by the Boston Marine Society, the oldest association of sea captains in the world.

-Elisabeth died of a “stoppage” when she was 25 years old and her baby son was only 18 months old.
+Elisabeth was a homemaker and died of a “stoppage” when she was only 25 years old.
+Her baby son Martin Freeman was only 18 months old.
+She lies buried in the older Thompson plot with her in-laws in Swan Lake Cemetery in Dennis Port.
 Her gravestone is inscribed:

 The 1880 census indicates that, now a widower, Martin was living with his parents and his young son.
 Five years after Lizzie’s death, Martin married (as his second wife) her younger sister, Rosilla Ida “Rosie” Freeman, 23 February 1882 in Dennis.
-Rosie was born 6 March 1856 in Harwich, and died 18 March 1923, without children.
+Rosie was born 6 March 1856 in Harwich, and died 18 March 1923, daughter of Warren and Elisabeth (Weekes) Freeman.
+Martin & Rosie had no children.
 In 1900, Martin and Rosilla were living as lodgers in the house of Nancy H. Merrill in Lynn, Massachusetts.

 Martin owned a beloved horse named Nellie (named after his schooner or vice versa?) who lived in the barn at 114 Depot St. in Dennis.
 He gave his granddaughter, my grandmother, her first three cars.
 According to my grandfather, Martin and his granddaughter Thommie worshiped each other.
 The first car was a Model T that had to have the carbon scraped every week.
-The next was a 2-door sedan Model T. Martin lies buried with his second wife, Rosilla, in Swan Lake Cemetery in Dennis, and Emma, his first wife, is buried in the same cemetery but in another lot with his parents and other members of his family.
+The next was a 2-door sedan Model T. Martin lies buried with his second wife, Rosilla, in the newer Thompson plot in Swan Lake Cemetery in Dennis Port.

-Elisabeth & Martin were the parents of one son:
+Elisabeth & Martin Edward were the parents of one son: